oneapi-src/oneDPL/rfcs/proposed/iterators_pass_directly_customization/README.md

 `oneapi::dpl::is_passed_directly_in_onedpl_device_policies()` to find the default implementation provided by oneDPL.
 Both options will also have access to any user defined customizations defined in the same namespace of the type.
 With access to c++17, we will use `inline constexpr` to avoid issues with ODR, rather than his described method.

-### Drawbacks
-#### Unavailable For SFINAE
-While `is_passed_directly_in_onedpl_device_policies` is defined to be `constexpr`, and all user customizations must also be `constexpr`, they will be unavailable for `std::enable_if` or other SFINAE checks.
-These checks only have access to the type of the template parameter, and do not have access to any named instance of that type.
-Therefore, without imposing a requirement like default constructibility on types, we cannot use `is_passed_directly_in_onedpl_device_policies` in this context, as we have no instance to use as the argument to our Argument Dependant Lookup (ADL) function.
-This is an inconvenience, and it will require some refactoring of the code which processes input sequences, but it should only impact internal usage of `is_passed_directly_in_onedpl_device_policies`.
-I don't anticipate users wanting to incorporate this function into their own SFINAE checks.
-Alternatives below do not have such drawbacks, but I still believe this to be the superior option for users.

 ## Alternatives Considered
 ### Public Trait Struct Explicit Specialization